Certified Research Assistant Job Duties and Salary Info

 Certified research assistants are responsible for organizing and coordinating clinical trials.
 They ensure that procedures are followed properly and that trials adhere to good clinical practices.
 Certified research assistants may serve as coordinators, researchers, investigators, administrators, consultants or educators.
 Duties may also include collecting samples from test subjects, conducting urine or blood tests, processing lab samples, coordinating and recruiting test subjects and compiling data.

+Generally, a bachelor's degree in a life science or medical technology is required for entry-level work in the field of medical and clinical laboratory technology, according to the U.S. Bureau of Labor Statistics (BLS).
 Certification is formal recognition that clinical research professionals have met certain requirements and have demonstrated dedication, experience and skills in the field.
-In order to become professionally certified, research assistants must pass a written exam offered by either the Association of Clinical Research Professionals or the Society of Clinical Research Associates.
-Exams test candidates' knowledge of procedures for clinical trials as well as regulations and ethical issues.
-To be certification-eligible, candidates must have both experience and education.
+In order to become professionally certified, research assistants must pass a written exam offered by either the Association of Clinical Research Professionals (ACRP) or the Society of Clinical Research Associates (SoCRA).
+Exams test candidates' knowledge of procedures for clinical trials, as well as regulations and ethical issues.
+To be eligible for certification, candidates must have both experience and education.
 SoCRA requires certification candidates to possess a combination of formal education and work experience.
 ACRP asks for a minimum of two years of full-time experience.

 According to a survey conducted by ACRP, possessing certification enhances professional standing and recognition by peers and supervisors and increases research assistants' overall knowledge of the job.
 Based on feedback from pharmaceutical companies and other clinical research professionals, clinical assistants who are certified have proven to produce work with fewer errors.
 They also compile results more quickly.